upkie/upkie/README.md

         action[0] = 10.0 * pitch
 ```

 With a simulation spine, this code will reset the robot's state and execute the policy continuously.
 In a pi3hat spine, this code will control the robot directly.

-Check out the ``examples/`` directory for other examples.
+You can check out the [`examples/`](https://github.com/tasts-robots/upkie/tree/main/examples) directory for more examples.

 ## Code overview